-Hannah has a busy criminal practice, defending in the Crown Court, Youth Courts and Magistrates’ Courts across the spectrum of criminal offences.
+Hannah has a busy criminal defence practice across the spectrum of criminal offences.

 Hannah has been praised for her thorough preparation, attention to detail and tactical insight.

 Hannah has particular expertise working with vulnerable clients, including those with mental health problems and/or learning difficulties.
-Hannah is often sought after to represent vulnerable youth clients, including those with Asperger’s Syndrome, Autism and Attention Deficit Hyperactivity Disorder (ADHD), due to her excellent client care and communication skills.
+Hannah is often sought after to represent vulnerable youth clients, including those with Asperger’s Syndrome, Autism and ADHD, due to her excellent client care and communication skills.
 Hannah is adept at identifying and instructing appropriate experts and has experience in dealing with cases requiring the involvement of an intermediary.
-Hannah is also experienced in representing youth clients that have crossed significant age thresholds.
+Hannah is also experienced in representing youth clients including those that have crossed significant age thresholds.

 Prior to joining Chambers, Hannah worked at Brett Wilson LLP, assisting with the firm’s serious fraud, asset recovery and private criminal defence practice.
 Hannah gained exposure to cases where civil claims ran parallel to criminal prosecutions and frequently acted for defendants who were subject to worldwide freezing injunctions.
 Hannah is also experienced in defending high-profile prosecutions by the Solicitors Regulation Authority.